European Banking Federation

 6 Jul 2020

-Their ask — The federation requests extended implementation deadlines and clarification of regulatory definitions.
+Message — The federation requests extended implementation deadlines and clarification of regulatory definitions.
 They argue sustainability preferences should reference only Articles 8 and 9 of existing regulations without additional criteria.
 They want explicit confirmation that existing contracts don't require reassessment.123

-How it helps them — This would reduce implementation costs and give banks more time to update IT systems.45
+Why — This would reduce implementation costs and give banks more time to update IT systems.45

-Who loses — Investors seeking sustainable options lose immediate access to clear ESG product information.6
+Impact — Investors seeking sustainable options lose immediate access to clear ESG product information.6

 European Banking Federation Seeks Delay for Sustainability Rules